How To Register A Baby's Birth In Japan!

-This format is one sheet of paper that the right half is used as Birth Certificate and the left half is used as Notification of Birth (Shussei todoke - 出生届), which you have to fill in with your child's name, parent's names and nationalities, etc.
+This format is one sheet of paper, where the right half is used as a "birth certificate" and the left half is used as a Notification of Birth (shussei todoke - 出生届), which you have to fill in with your child's name, parent's names and nationalities, etc.

 2- At The Ward / Municipal Office

-Once the Child's Birth Certificate Form completed in Japanese, it needs to be taken to your Local Ward Office or City Hall within 2 weeks after the baby has been born.
+Once the child's birth certificate form is completed in Japanese, it needs to be taken to your local ward office or City Hall within 2 weeks after the baby has been born.

-Certificates above are necessary for visa, passport and health insurance applications.
-If you fail to register the baby’s birth in time, you can be penalized.
+The certificates above are necessary for visa, passport, and health insurance applications.
+If you fail to register the baby’s birth in time, you could be penalized.

 2-2: Childcare Division (kodomo-ka - 子ども課):

-Make application for child allowance (Jidou teate - 児童手当) within 15 days after birth.
+Make an application for child allowance (Jidou teate - 児童手当) within 15 days after birth.
 Parents may be eligible to receive benefits for raising children [Kodomo Teate Law (子ども手当法 - Kodomo Teate Ho)].
 Bring your bank account information and Hanko to apply for the allowance.

 2-3: Tax Division (Zeimu-ka - 税務課):

-Obtain most recent Tax Payment Certificate (Nouzei shoumei sho -納税証明書 / Kazei shoumei sho -課税証明書).
-This shows how much money you earned in total, and also whether you have paid tax or not.
-If both parents have paid tax, both should obtain this document.
+Obtain the most recent Tax Payment Certificate (Nouzei shoumei sho -納税証明書 / Kazei shoumei sho -課税証明書).
+This shows how much money you earned in total and also whether you have paid tax or not.
+If both parents have paid tax, they should both obtain this document.
 Each certificate costs 200-300 yen per copy.